-The Parks & Open Space designation continues to include lands dedicated to a range of recreational activities located within all three of Hammond's residential Precincts that contribute to outdoor leisure activity, neighbourly interactions, and locally organized events.
+The Parks & Open Space designation (see attached Schedule 1) continues to include lands dedicated to a range of recreational activities located within all three of Hammond's residential Precincts that contribute to outdoor leisure activity, neighbourly interactions, and locally organized events.
 Additionally, Parks & Open Space lands are important areas for urban ecology and natural habitat for wildlife.